Congratulations! You have officially registered your Limited Liability Company or Corporation with the state. But now what? What happens next?

 Step 8.
 Apply for Business Licenses and Permits

-Nearly all businesses need some types of licenses and permits to operate legally.
+Nearly all businesses need some type of license or permit to operate legally.
 Depending on the industry, business functions, and location, there may be federal, state, and local requirements.
 Resources that can help business owners identify their needs include attorneys, local municipalities, county government offices, Secretary of State offices, and the U.S. Small Business Administration.
 CorpNet can take you a step further with our Business License Compliance Package.
 We can assist in identifying the required licenses and permits and preparing and submitting the applications for your business.

 Step 9.
 Register for Payroll Taxes